JonWil91/Lets-Hike/README.md

 * Want to be able to edit data on the Edit Hikes page and for this to be saved
 * Want the view hikes button to take me to a page with more information on that hike
 * Want the view hike page to have useful data presented in a positive way
+* Want the back button on view hikes to return me to my previous page
 * Want the delete button to delete and remove hike data

 ## Colour Scheme